 - Measure your dog's chest size

-All you'll need is a cloth tape measure, and you'll be able to get all the measurements you need to find the perfect dog harness for your canine.
+All you'll need is a cloth tape measure like this, and you'll be able to get all the measurements you need to find the perfect dog harness for your canine.

-In the video guide above, I demonstrate the two most common styles of dog harnesses – an over-the-head harness and a step-in harness.
-The names pretty much say it all.
-One slips over your dog's head, and he'll need to step into the other one.
+So in the video above, I demonstrate the two most common types of dog harnesses – an over-the-head harness and a step-in harness.
+The names pretty much say it all: one slips over a dog's head, and for the other a dog needs to step into the harness.

-As you can see, our Saddie prefers the over-the-head harness (the one I have is from Dex Dog).
-Honestly, I prefer this style too.
-It's much easier to put on and take off your dog.
+As you can see, our Saddie prefers the over-the-head harness (the one you see in the video is Dex Dog EZ Harness which I've reviewed here).
+Honestly, I prefer the over-the-head style harness over any other type.
+My favorite rabbitgoo harness I mentioned above is also an over-the-head type.
+These are much easier to put on and take off a dog.

-The best thing that you can do if you're new to purchasing dog harnesses is to go to your local pet store and check out the available options.
+The best thing that you can do if you're new to purchasing dog harnesses is to go to your local pet store and check out the available options, even if you're not buying there.
 Bring your dog with you, try on multiple styles and see which one you both prefer.
-If you have problems with your dog pulling, then there are specific ones that help with that issue.
+This guide has more detailed explanations about different types, and this one about their fitting.